tytydraco/yessleep/out/Equinox.md

 I woke up in a cold sweat from a nightmare I didn't remember, and the warm air emanating from the space heater.
 I could think or feel in that moment was how unbelievably dry my throat was.
 I touched my feet to the cold woodboards and zombie marched to the bathroom.
 At end of the long hallway, the TV in the living room was glowing with whatever show and I saw my Dad's jeans and boots slumped into the recliner.
 I drank from the faucet for as long as I felt I could, and wiped the cold water from my chin, walking back to my room.
 I opened the door, and there was my bed, Nellie saving my place to sleep, the window, the bright full moon,  the field, and an empty post.

-What felt was like lightning inside of me, waking me up.
+What I felt was like lightning inside of me, waking me up.
 I rubbed my eyes and ran onto the bed, hands against the cold window pane, fogging it with my hysterical deep breaths.
 It was gone!
 The fields were empty, completely empty except that lone post, like a cross with twine of rope hanging from its arms.
 I grabbed Nellie and ran out of the room, out of the hall, to the living room.
 Dad was asleep in his chair as static played on the TV.
 I shook his body and screamed, "Daddy, the scarecrow!
 The scarecrow's gone!"

 He jolted awake, eyes wide at my screams.
 My throat stung again with just how loud I was, and my eyes did too as I felt tears welling in them.
 He rocked forward in his chair, rubbing his eyes and his head.
 He was still barely awake as I kept tugging at his sleeve.
 "Katie... what?"